whyweexist/Uday/README.md

-# UbuntuScholar
+# Uday

 **Empowering Zambian students through community-driven education crowdfunding.**

 ## Overview

-UbuntuScholar is a platform that connects students facing financial difficulties with communities willing to support their educational aspirations.
+Uday is a platform that connects students facing financial difficulties with communities willing to support their educational aspirations.
 It enables students to create crowdfunding campaigns to raise funds for tuition, books, living expenses, and other educational needs.
 Donors can browse campaigns, learn about students' stories, and contribute directly to their success.

 ## Key Features